aplowman/first-principles-zr-grain-boundaries/README.md

 This repository demonstrates the supporting Python code and input/output data files for the following manuscripts:

-1. First Principles Analysis of Zirconium Grain Boundaries
+1. A. J. Plowman and Christopher P. Race, '**A First Principles Study of Zirconium Grain Boundaries**', submitted to Physical Review Materials.
-2. Embrittlement of Zirconium Grain Boundaries
+2. A. J. Plowman and Christopher P. Race, '**A Density Functional Theory Study of Embrittlement of Zirconium Grain Boundaries by Fission Products**', in preparation.

 The easiest way to explore both the code and data is to use Binder, by clicking the link above.